KierDugan/PsEnv/README.rst

     Use-Tool [-ToolName] <String> [[-ToolSpec] <String>] [[-DeferredArgs] <String[]>]

-`Use-Tool`_ will modify the environment variables of the currently active PowerShell session to meet the requirements for some external tool or script.
+`Use-Tool`_ (alias ``use``) will modify the environment variables of the currently active PowerShell session to meet the requirements for some external tool or script.
 The ``PATH`` variable is treated separately because it is the most likely to be modified.
 In fact, the ``PATH`` variable is the reason this function even exists.
-On a system with many developer tools instead, it can be very easy for ``PATH`` to become unwieldy.
+On a system with many developer tools installed, it can be very easy for ``PATH`` to become unwieldy.
 With `Use-Tool`_, a short ``PATH`` containing only essential directories can be used most of the time, and then additional tools can be added as required.